Full-Stack Developer

 I would love to be considered for the Full-Stack Developer role you advertised on your careers page.
 Most of my work over the past few years has been in full-stack development, and I would love to bring that to your team.

-I did some digging into Airbnb, and what grabbed me was your move to a design system shared across web and native, and the engineering write-ups on breaking the booking flow into services.
+I looked closely at Airbnb, and what grabbed me was your move to a design system shared across web and native, and the engineering write-ups on breaking the booking flow into services.
 It looks like an exciting stretch to join, and I would be glad to point my full-stack development experience at exactly that.

 Going through the job description, the three things you clearly care most about are end-to-end feature delivery across the stack, API and database design and a polished, responsive front-end.
 Those are the parts a full-stack hire is really judged on, and I have solid results to show for each.